-- Names, addresses, e-mail addresses and phone numbers for:
+- · Names, addresses, e-mail addresses and phone numbers for:

-- Your next of kin
+- · Your next of kin

-- Two references who live in the U.S.
+- · Two references who live in the U.S.

-- Your future employer (if known)
+- · Your future employer (if known)

-To complete exit counseling, you will need:
+To complete exit counseling:

-- · Go to: Complete Exit Counseling https://studentaid.gov/exit-counseling/ - · Approximately 20-30 minutes to complete - Exit Counseling must be completed in a single session - Your FSA ID - Students must log in using their own FSA ID to complete Exit Counseling.
-Use of another - person's FSA ID constitutes fraud.
-Use only your own FSA ID information - Name(s) of the school(s) you wish to notify of counseling completion
+- Go to www.studentaid.gov/exit-counseling/

+- · Log in using your FSA ID and password.

+- Enter the name(s) of the school(s) you wish to notify of counseling completion.